ElexemSDdR/valen.dots/README.md

-# Here the commands to download the apps that I use
+# My config

-## Package Manager:
+## Package Manager

-Homebrew is a package manager for Linux and MacOS fast and easy to use.
+[Homebrew](https://brew.sh) is a package manager for Linux and MacOS fast and easy to use.
 It can install packages that linux could not have.
 ```bash
 # Install Homebrew via curl
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
 ```

-## Shells:
+## Shells

 Here could be 2 shells: **zsh** and **Nushell**.
 Currently I use a lot **Nushell**.
 ```bash